chrshffmn/ReturnToTheTomb/README.md

 # Return To The Tomb

+***This repository contains very large files!
+A downloaded zip file will require approximately 170MB of disk space.
+When unzipped, the contents will require 670MB of disk space!***

 ## Description
 “Return to the Tomb” is a prototype virtual reality (VR) experience that combines a 3D reconstruction model of the ancient Egyptian necropolis of Saqqara with a photogrammetric model of the Late Period basalt inner sarcophagus of Psamtek, “chief physician” and “overseer of the Temehu (Libyan mercenaries)”.